Student Financial Services (SFS) Availability

 Eligibility for new or continuing scholarships will be based on numerically graded courses only.
 Students who opt for a “pass” on courses in Winter 2020 will have those courses included in their cumulative credits requirement, but it will not impact their cumulative grade point average for selection or eligibility.

 Departments who hire Work Study students will determine whether or not their Fall and/or Winter Work Study positions are available, with consideration given as to whether there is sufficient work available to support remote working arrangements.
 Additional questions may be directed to Human Resources.

 Financial Need Assessment Forms are now available, and SFS will assess students’ need eligibility as usual.

 Employers of Work Study students will determine if the requirements of the position can be fulfilled while ensuring they are following U of G policies and procedures related to COVID-19.

 OSAP and COVID-19

 We are working closely with the Ministry of Colleges and Universities to ensure students are not penalized due to a COVID-19 related withdrawal.
 Students who fully or partially withdraw due to COVID-19 (i.e., drop below full-time OSAP eligibility) are eligible to submit an appeal.
 This appeal is for students who, due to COVID-19, were ill, self-isolating, quarantined or caring for an immediate family member (i.e., spouse, parent or dependent) and could not participate in class.
 It can also be used for students who withdrew due to mental health issues resulting from COVID-19.
 Students who meet this requirement can submit an OSAP Exceptional Circumstances Review form accompanied by an attestation that identifies the COVID-19 measures taken and for whom.
 It must also include the dates you were impacted.
 The form can be found on the OSAP website or by emailing email@example.com.

-Yes, CERB or CESB received during your OSAP study period would need to be reported as "other income".
-You should not report CERB or CESB in the government income section of your application but rather include it along with all other income in your response to the "other income" question.
+Yes, CERB, CESB, CRB, CRSB and WEPP income received during your OSAP study period would need to be reported as "other income."
+You should not report these in the government income section of your application but rather include them along with all other income in your response to the "other income" question.